-In fact, overwintered greens tend to be ready to harvest a couple of weeks before you sow your spring plants.
+In fact, overwintered vegetables tend to be ready to harvest a couple of weeks before you sow your spring plants.
 The results are fresh harvests months sooner.

-I overwinter greens every fall for healthy spring greens to increase fresh seasonal eating.
+I overwinter vegetables every fall for healthy spring greens to increase fresh seasonal eating.
 I’ve been overwintering greens unprotected under the snow, and in unheated season extenders for many years.

 If you spread out your sowing dates, some of your greens will be that perfect small size before winter sets in to produce in the spring.
-If the greens are too old, they bolt faster once the weather warms up.
+If the greens are too old, the plants bolt faster once the weather warms up.
 This will also happen if you get warm spells during winter that year.
 We’ve had cold winters with lots of snow down to -20C/-4F and as ‘warm’ as -10C/14F.
-If you have a warmer climate you can grow a fall and winter garden.
+If you have a warmer climate you can do some fall and winter gardening.
 You won’t be ‘overwintering’ but you’ll still be enjoying extended harvests during the fall and winter months.

 I used to overwinter unprotected under the snow.
 Nowadays I use an unheated greenhouse.

 The best greens for the overwintered garden can handle frosts and snow.
 Winter is stressful, so is heat if you get mid-winter warm spells which are common here in our zone 5.
 That heat can make many plants bolt before they produce enough harvests.

 The best greens I’ve found that overwinter and produce in the spring months of March-May are:

 - Winter Lettuce (Winter Density, Rough D’hiver, Ice Queen)

 These greens WILL bolt but you will get 3-6 weeks of fresh spring growth before that happens.
 Grow a large bed of these greens and voila!
 Fresh early spring harvests.
 You need to get the timing right however (more on that below!).